KristinaLifirenko/DL_Projects/Image Classification Project/README.md

 ﻿
-# Simple VGG 16 Classifier
+# Simple Efficientnet Classifier
->Simple VGG16 classifier using Keras and Streamlit
+>Simple EffNet classifier using Keras and Streamlit

 ## Requirements
 Python 3.x with all `requirements.txt` dependencies installed.
 To install run: